 Making Halloween Mantel Pennants

 Decorate your fireplace mantel or a wall with a string of Halloween themed fabric pennants.
-This is a guide about making Halloween mantel pennants
+This is a page about making Halloween mantel pennants

 I love Halloween fabric and am always looking for crafts to make with it.
 This is the newest item I have made to dress up my fireplace mantel!
 I absolutely love it!